 Total Wireless runs on Verizon's network and has been around for almost three years.
 The company's brand is owned by TracFone.
 You can compare MVNO plans at Wirefly.

 Plans Available with Total Wireless

 Every plan on Total Wireless offers unlimited minutes and text messages, with the mobile data allotment being the difference in pricing with all of them.
 Customers can bring their own devices to Total Wireless with any of the carrier's plans, assuming those devices are compatible with Total Wireless.
 Since Total Wireless is on Verizon's network, phones would need to work on its CDMA network.

-The carrier currently has two single-line plans available.
+The carrier currently has three single-line plans available.

 The basic Total Wireless plan with talking and texting only is $25 per month or $23.70 if the customer sets up Auto Refill.